Things to do with kids in Singapore

-Address: full list of fire stations here
+Address: Full list of SCDF fire stations

-22. Cuddle dogs and cats at a pet cafe
+42. Cuddle dogs and cats at a pet cafe

 Image credit: Meomi Cat Cafe

-Cat cafes like Meomi Cat Cafe will let you your child enjoy a meal while cuddling the cute kitties milling about.
+Cat cafes like Meomi Cat Cafe will let your child enjoy a meal while cuddling the cute kitties milling about.
 The friendly staff will also share the background stories of your newfound furry friends.

 Meomi Cat Cafe

-Address: 668 North Bridge Road, Singapore
+Address: 668 North Bridge Road Singapore, Singapore 188801

-Opening hours: Mon-Sun: 11AM-10PM
+Opening hours: 11am-8pm, Daily

 We Are The Furballs